aryaarun12/Auto-Char-Counter/README.md

 # VSCode - Automatic Character Counter README

-This is a simple extension that illustrates a number of concepts when it comes to writing extensions for VS Code.
+This is a simple VS Code extension that automatically counts the number of characters in a file.

-* Activation on a file type open
-* Contributing to the status bar
-* Subscribing to update events
+## Installation

+* Clone this repo into your `.vscode/extensions/` folder
-* Adding a test to your extension
+* Refresh your VS Code window
-* Marking up the `package.json` so the gallery looks good

 ## Functionality